xhyrom/discord-datamining/data/articles/normal/articles/4403147417623/content.md

     <a href="https://support.discord.com/hc/en-us/articles/115000435108" target="_blank" rel="noopener noreferrer">Nitro </a><span style="color: #434343;" data-darkreader-inline-color="">subscribers can purchase and apply </span><a href="https://support.discord.com/hc/en-us/articles/17828465914263" target="_blank" rel="noopener noreferrer">Profile Effects</a><span style="color: #434343;" data-darkreader-inline-color=""> to their profile.</span>
 </h3>
 <p>Profile Effects are snazzy animated effects that play on your profile when someone views your profile, letting you level up your look and wow your profile admirers. </p>
-<p><a href="https://support.discord.com/hc/en-us/articles/115000435108" target="_blank" rel="noopener noreferrer"><span class="wysiwyg-underline" style="color: #1155cc;" data-darkreader-inline-color="">Nitro</span></a> subscribers can preview, purchase, and collect a variety of different profile effects from the shop, which can be located in your <strong>User Profile</strong> and <strong>Nitro</strong> tab. </p>
+<p><a href="https://support.discord.com/hc/en-us/articles/115000435108" target="_blank" rel="noopener noreferrer"><span class="wysiwyg-underline" style="color: #1155cc;" data-darkreader-inline-color="">Nitro</span></a> subscribers can preview, purchase, and collect a variety of different profile effects from the Shop, which can be located in your <strong>User Profile</strong> and <strong>Nitro</strong> tab. </p>
 <p>After heading to your <strong>Profiles </strong>tab, tap on <strong>Change Effect</strong>.</p>
 <p><img src="https://support.discord.com/hc/article_attachments/18007331760407" alt="Nitro Profiles Page.png"></p>
 <p id="docs-internal-guid-f597f502-7fff-6b2c-96ca-204db6de09ef">Like avatar decorations, purchased profile effects are yours to keep and get added to your collection - you can find them in your <strong>Profiles</strong> tab &gt; <strong>Change Effect</strong>.
-From there, you can apply your owned profile effects or access the shop to purchase additional effects.</p>
+From there, you can apply your owned profile effects or access the Shop to purchase additional effects.</p>
 <p class="wysiwyg-text-align-center"><img src="https://support.discord.com/hc/article_attachments/18007331765655" alt="ezgif.com-video-to-gif(3).gif"></p>
 <p id="docs-internal-guid-e08199c3-7fff-8bcd-b474-772306167fd1">You can learn more about Profile Effects <a href="https://support.discord.com/hc/en-us/articles/17828465914263" target="_blank" rel="noopener noreferrer"><span class="wysiwyg-underline" style="color: #1155cc;" data-darkreader-inline-color="">here</span></a>.</p>
 <h1 id="h_01H3MBRGVFHFKCS3GY314MR07Z">“About Me”</h1>